jaafari-R/Restaurant-API/README.md

 ## Technical Aspects
 The system is built using Java Spring Boot, leveraging its robust framework for creating RESTful APIs.
 Data persistence can be managed using an in-memory database like H2 for simplicity, or a more robust solution like PostgreSQL for production.

-## Homework Task
-Candidates are expected to design and implement the above APIs, adhering to RESTful principles.

 ## APIs

 ### Restaurants APIs